 The Citizens Revolution has pushed innovative policies to ensure greater social justice.
 For example, the minimum wage will be raised to US$366 in 2016, one of the highest in Latin America.
 2015 also saw a comprehensive reform of the country's labor laws, which expanded the rights and protections of workers and saw the labor of homemakers recognized by the state with their incorporating into the social security system for the first time in the country's history.

-Some economists speculated these changes would result in rising unemployment, but it has seen the contrary; Ecuador now has the lowest unemployment rate in its history at 4.28 percent.
+Some economists speculated these changes would result in rising unemployment, but it has seen the contrary; Ecuador now has an unemployment rate of just 6.7 percent.

 In education and health, too, which had been seriously neglected under previous governments, the Citizens' Revolution has made great strides.
 The Correa administration has restored the role of the state in both these sectors; guaranteeing free education up to university level, and implementing free healthcare.
-The government has announced that it will build 400 new schools by 2017 and Ecuador now has the second highest level of public investment in higher education in the world.
+In 2015, Ecuador had the second highest level of public investment in higher education in the world.
 To fund much of this, the Correa government targeted tax evasion, a big problem which had been bleeding public revenues.
 Ecuador now raises three times more in taxes than it did in 2006.

-As a result of this social change, President Correa continues to be seen as one of the most popular presidents in Latin America throughout his administration.
+As a result of this social change, President Correa has been seen as one of the most popular presidents in Latin America throughout his administration.

 Meanwhile, public perception in Ecuador of governance, reduction of corruption, and the distribution of wealth is the highest in the region.

-In 2007, with help of the Venezuelan government, Ecuador inaugurated its first public TV station and, together with the state-owned radio station, promoted programs in Quechua and other indigenous languages.
+In 2007, with the help of the Venezuelan government, Ecuador inaugurated its first public TV station and, together with the state-owned radio station, promoted programs in Quechua and other Indigenous languages.
 This has boosted the use of different native languages, which were formerly endangered.

-Laws to protect minorities have also been implemented, including a law which compels companies to reserve four percent of jobs for people with disabilities, and other quotas for minority ethnic groups – such as indigenous communities and Afro-Ecuadorians – in order to narrow inequality gaps.
-The same has been applied in the country's higher education system, where indigenous and Afro-Ecuadorean community inclusion has soared.
+Laws to protect minorities have also been implemented, including a law which compels companies to reserve four percent of jobs for people with disabilities, and other quotas for minority ethnic groups – such as Indigenous communities and Afro-Ecuadoreans – in order to narrow inequality gaps.
+The same has been applied in the country's higher education system, where Indigenous and to a lesser extent Afro-Ecuadorean community inclusion has soared.

 “Fierce opposition came from the old elite and its allies in Washington”

-With the new Media Law – approved in 2013 – the indigenous communities will have greater access to community media.
+With the new Media Law – approved in 2013 – the Indigenous communities have greater access to community media.
 The law assigns 34 percent of the country's radio and TV frequencies to community media.
-So far, 14 radio frequencies have been assigned to each of the country's indigenous groups.
+So far, 14 radio frequencies have been assigned to each of the country's Indigenous groups.
 The government will also provide training and special funding options to support the small media outlets, in an effort to continue promoting native languages and cultural exchanges.

 Widespread changes to disability laws mean that people with physical and mental disabilities are much better-provided for than previously, and large-scale government campaigns have tackled discrimination and improved inclusion in society.